Porges/ways-to-play/src/games/three-mens-morris/index.md

 The name Three Men’s Morris seems to be a modern invention, based on the name {% gameref nine-mens-morris %}.
-In the past it was known by other names in England, such as “knockings in and out”.[@NotesOnTheAbbey p.
+In the past it was known by other names in England, such as “Knockings In and Out”.[@NotesOnTheAbbey p.
 20][@OnTheIndoorGamesOfSchoolBoys p.
 321] It has also been called “Ovid’s Game”, based on its similarity to a game that is vaguely described in Ovid’s [<cite lang="la">Ars